dogweather/forkful/content/en/go/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?

-An interactive shell, or Read-Eval-Print Loop (REPL), lets you experiment with Go code in real-time, executing commands and getting immediate feedback.
-This approach is widely used for learning, debugging, and prototyping, as it bypasses the traditional edit-compile-run cycle, making the development process faster and more intuitive.

 ## How to:
 While Go doesn’t include a built-in REPL, the community has created tools like `gore` to fill the gap.
 First, install `gore` by running:

 ```